jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 ### 1 Application
 (1) This code applies to the following parties to an employment relationship in the public health sector:
-  (a) Health New Zealand and the Māori Health Authority:
+  (a) Health New Zealand:
-  (b) employees of Health New Zealand or the Māori Health Authority:
+  (b) employees of Health New Zealand:
-  (c) unions whose members are employees of Health New Zealand or the Māori Health Authority:
+  (c) unions whose members are employees of Health New Zealand:
-  (d) other employers to the extent that they provide services to Health New Zealand, the Māori Health Authority, or the New Zealand Blood and Organ Service:
+  (d) other employers to the extent that they provide services to Health New Zealand or the New Zealand Blood and Organ Service:
-  (e) employees of the employers referred to in paragraph (d) to the extent that they are engaged in providing services to Health New Zealand, the Māori Health Authority, or the New Zealand Blood and Organ Service:
+  (e) employees of the employers referred to in paragraph (d) to the extent that they are engaged in providing services to Health New Zealand or the New Zealand Blood and Organ Service:
   (f) the New Zealand Blood and Organ Service:
   (g) employees of the New Zealand Blood and Organ Service:
   (h) unions whose members are employees of the New Zealand Blood and Organ Service.
-(2) However, to avoid doubt, subclause (1)﻿(d) and (e) applies in relation to the provision of services only if the services are provided to Health New Zealand, the Māori Health Authority, or the New Zealand Blood and Organ Service in its role as a provider of services.
+(2) However, to avoid doubt, subclause (1)﻿(d) and (e) applies in relation to the provision of services only if the services are provided to Health New Zealand or the New Zealand Blood and Organ Service in its role as a provider of services.
-(3) Before Health New Zealand, the Māori Health Authority, or the New Zealand Blood and Organ Service enters into an agreement or arrangement with another employer for the provision of services to it, it must notify the employer that this code will apply to the employer in relation to the provision of those services.
+(3) Before Health New Zealand or the New Zealand Blood and Organ Service enters into an agreement or arrangement with another employer for the provision of services to it, it must notify the employer that this code will apply to the employer in relation to the provision of those services.
 (4) However, failure to comply with subclause (3) does not affect the validity of an agreement or arrangement referred to in that subclause.

 ### 2 Purpose